Max Müller (Danish army officer): Second Schleswig War

 When the army was mobilized in the autumn of 1863, it was initially provided that Müller would command the 1st Regiment.
 Instead, he was appointed colonel and commander of the 7th Brigade, consisting of the 1st and 11th Regiments.
 The brigade came up to Dannevirke, and two of its battalions took part in the battle at Selk and Königshügel on February 3.
-When the army withdrew from Dannevirke on the 5th, he became commander of the 3rd Division under general Peter Frederik Steinmann, consisting of the 7th and 8th Brigades, to cover the retreat, and these then took turns to be closest to the Prussians and Austrians.
+When the army withdrew from Dannevirke on the 5th, he became commander of the 3rd Division under General Peter Frederik Steinmann, consisting of the 7th and 8th Brigades, to cover the retreat, and these then took turns to be closest to the Prussians and Austrians.
 At the Sankelmark, Müller was ordered to take up position with his brigade to let the 8th Brigade go through and to stop the pursuing Austrians.
 Thus arose the Battle of Sankelmark, in which Müller displayed his best military qualities.
 "It is not enough that I await the enemy, I must attack him myself," he had stated upon receiving the order to take up a post, and he led both the 1st Regiment, which was at the forefront, and then the 11th Regiment.
 Denmark lost a total of 17 officers, 28 non-commissioned officers and 783 men, of whom 568 were captured.
 The Austrian losses amounted to 30 officers and 403 men.

 Later, the brigade accompanied General Cai Hegermann-Lindencrone's division north and then fought at Vejle, but then he did not engage in battle again.
 During the armistice after the defeat at Dybbøl, Müller became head of a newly formed brigade, the landing brigade, which was stationed on Funen.

 Postwar life

 After the war, in which he was honoured with the Commander's Cross of 1st Dannebrog in 1864, Müller continued as brigade commander of the 2nd Infantry Brigade, and became a member of the Defense Commission in 1866.
-However he gained no influence, as he understood far better how to command than to negotiate.
+However, he gained no influence, as he understood far better how to command than to negotiate.
 In implementing the Army Act of 1867, he was appointed general and commander of the 1st Zealand Brigade, and in this position, he ruled with an iron fist and without ever sparing himself to develop the fighting skills of his troops.
 In 1870 he was head of the Camp Division at Hald and in 1875, was honoured with the Grand Cross of Dannebrog, while in 1879 due to age he was dismissed from the military service.
 However, he knew his limitations, should follow from what he wrote in the Journal of War Administration of 1865:

 He died on 28 October 1884 in Frederiksberg and was buried at the Frederiksberg Ældre Kirkegård.
-His wife was Emilie f.
-Thorsen, daughter of merchant Gottborg Thorsen in Flensburg, whom he had married 11 September 1852.
+His wife was Emilie Thorsen, daughter of merchant Gottborg Thorsen in Flensburg, whom he had married 11 September 1852.